heurkenn/BinVis/README.md

 # BinVis - Magnetic Binary Visualizer

 **BinVis** is a modern, interactive Linux desktop application for reverse engineering and visualizing the control flow of ELF binaries.
 It uses a "magnetic" force-directed graph layout to organize function calls dynamically, providing an intuitive way to explore software architecture and logic.
+Recent updates include a powerful GDB-based debugger and AI integration for advanced analysis.

 ## Features